janoleko/LaMa/README.md

 fast model building.
 Thus, it contains more helpful functions for building HMM-like models.
 Currently these include

-- `trigBasisExp()`: Efficient computation of trigonometric link functions
+- `trigBasisExp()` for efficient computation of trigonometric link functions,
-- `cont_tpm()`: Fast calculation of transition matrices of continuous-time HMMs
-- `hsmm2hmm()`: Building the transition matrix for fitting HSMMs
-- `phsmm2phmm()`: Building the transition matrix for fitting periodically inhomogeneous HSMMs
+- `hsmm2hmm()` and `phsmm2phmm()` for building the transition
+  probability matrices of HSMMs,
+- the `tpm()` family for computing various kinds of transition probability matrices, and
+- the `stationary()` family to compute stationary and periodically stationary distributions.

 Further functionalities will be added as needed.
 Have fun!